SandroWissmann/Quiz/README.md

 ## Loading a database

-* If you want to try out the app, you use the file `quiz.db` from the folder `Quiz/databases`.
+* If you want to try out the app, you can use the file `quiz.db` from the folder `Quiz/databases`.

 * You can open this database by choosing `Database->Open existing` in the toolbar.